Before that: US Army, musician, NYC yellow taxi driver; programmer,

 - Messerschmitt Kabinenroller (und andere Kleinwagen) (1954)

 - BMW R-26 (1956)

-Note: I'm a Viet-Nam era veteran as well as an Army brat, and
+Note: I'm a Viet-Nam era Army veteran as well as a military brat, and

 - Columbia University 1968 (the student uprising)

 - The 2022 midterms

 - Chesterbrook, Virginia, 1947-55 (narrative, work in progress,

 - Photos of Chesterbrook, Virginia, 1947-55 (gallery, 2014)